hapax/hapax.github.io/assets/teaching.md

 ## Stuck in the scrubland

 In high school, I thought maths was boring.
-I was skeptical that trigonometry or algebra would help me in real life, and found the endless drill mind-numbing.
+I was skeptical about claims it would help me in real life --- you don't need trigonometry for your tax returns, or to solve simultaneous equations at the grocery store --- and found the endless drill mind-numbing.
-Sure, there are an infinite number of equations to solve!
+There are an infinite number of equations to solve!
-But why should I care about any of them?
+Why should I care about any particular one?
-I could cram for tests and copy examples well enough to pass, but I thought of maths class as a formal game I wasn't interested in playing, and I never bothered to internalise rules beyond the next test.
+I scraped by with passes, copying examples and cramming for tests, but I thought of maths class as a formal game whose rules I couldn't be bothered internalising beyond the next test.
-For instance, I remember at age 15 teaching myself how to add fractions and multiply negative numbers!
+I even remember teaching myself how to add fractions and multiply negative numbers --- at age 15!

-Learning set theory in philosophy class a few years later, I discovered to my surprise that maths could be beautiful.
+In a philosophy class a few years later, the lecturer gave a short introduction to set theory.
-Different sorts of infinity, Russell's paradox, Cantor's diagonalisation argument --- all of this tickled my philosophical fancy.
+Different sorts of infinity, Russell's paradox, Cantor's diagonalisation argument --- all of this not only tickled my philosophical fancy, but a dormant *aesthetic appreciation* for mathematics.
+It could be beautiful, and just as deep as philosophy proper.
-And a recreational interest in physics showed that (to paraphrase Galileo) maths was a formal game played by nature.
+I had a recreational interest in physics, and to paraphrase Galileo, began to appreciate that maths was a formal game played by nature also.
-I began to get interested, and eventually switched careers from philosophy to maths and physics.
+Eventually, I switched from philosophy to maths and physics, and never looked back.

-I was lucky, stumbling onto
+I was lucky, stumbling later in life onto what felt like a hidden realm, a world of extraordinary beauty and power whose existence I had never suspected.
+But how many students are unlucky?
+How many go through high school, numbed by repetition, cramming and copying just enough to pass tests, never seeing that *there is a mathematical world* out there?
+The problem, I believe, is that maths education is stuck, in a sort of scrubland where these views into the world are unavailable.
+To help make the problem more vivid, and its solution clearer, let's consider an analogy to *hiking*.

 ### A preamble

-To help make the problem vivid, I want you to imagine a reality, not so different from our own, where you were forced to take *hiking classes* in high school.
+I want you to imagine a reality, not so different from our own, where you were forced to take *hiking classes* in high school.
 Every day, for a couple of hours, you and your classmates would trudge through a barren, featureless scrubland, with no views, no